edunham/site/2017/06/27/internet_safety.rst

 day.
-The technical mechanics of producing a single pseudonymous post are identical to what I described for acting "anonymously", but I differentiate psyedonymity from anonymity in that the former is continuous -- you can form friendships with other humans under a psuedonym.
+The technical mechanics of producing a single pseudonymous post are identical to what I described for acting "anonymously", but I differentiate psyedonymity from anonymity in that the former is continuous -- you can form friendships with other humans under a pseudonym.

 The major hazard to a pseudonymous online presence is that if you aggregate enough details about your physical life under a single account, someone